FAQ: Frequently Asked Questions

 Q: I am an undergraduate student and haven’t applied to medical school yet, can I talk to someone in your office?

-Q: I graduated with a degree in .…/I am ….(career)/I had terrible grades as an undergraduate……………… Now I want to be a doctor, what do I do?
+Q: I graduated with a non-science degree/pursued a different career… Now I want to be a doctor, where do I start?

 Q: Aren’t the health-care and community service activities I did in my pre-med organization enough?